tomkeegan835/apartments/README.md

     'postDatetime': iso string
 }
 ```
+sf.py: pulls in craigslist listing URLs for SF\
+milwaukee.py: pulls in craigslist listing URLs for Milwaukee\
-crawl.py: pulls in craigslist listing URLs\
+chicago.py: pulls in craigslist listing URLs for Chicago\
 crawler.py: contains functions used by crawl.py\
-deploy.sh: packages and sftps files to ec2\
 requirements.txt: list of pip packages needed\
 sql.py: sqlite access helper functions\
 util.py: some utility functions used throughout the codebase